-- Details outlining the proposed project including: - \circ a summary of the proposed project, including rationale, objectives, and outcomes. - project timeline or work plan. - \circ a biography for each member of the project's team (maximum 100 words each). - A balanced project budget using the budget table provided in the online application.
-Include notes on the budget and indicate whether revenues are confirmed or pending. - All required support material as per the list below.
+- Details outlining the proposed project including: - o a summary of the proposed project, including rationale, objectives, and outcomes. - project timeline or work plan. - a biography for each member of the project's team (maximum 100 words each). - A balanced project budget using the budget table provided in the online application.
+Include notes on the budget and indicate whether revenues are confirmed or pending. - A summary of proposed activities using the table provided in the application form, specific to the project and not the overall festival - All required support material as per the list below.